 Students at Exeter Mathematics School significantly benefit from attending the school, making academic progress beyond the norm for sixth form education, as evidenced by their high value-added scores each year and consistently high levels of achievement.
-In addition, drawing on the expertise and inspiration of University of Exeter academics and local industry leaders, we provide a unique curriculum that prepares students for the rigors of research and the independence required to succeed at university.
-By creating an environment in which young mathematicians and scientists can thrive, we are making an effective contribution to the supply of capable undergraduates into Science Technology Engineering and Mathematics (STEM), hence meeting a national need.
+In addition, drawing on the expertise and inspiration of University of Exeter academics and local industry leaders, the school provides a unique curriculum that prepares students for the rigors of research and the independence required to succeed at university.
+By creating an environment in which young mathematicians and scientists can thrive, the school is making an effective contribution to the supply of capable undergraduates into Science Technology Engineering and Mathematics (STEM), hence meeting a national need.

 Furthermore, Exeter Mathematics School is committed to benefitting students and schools within the region it serves through the ongoing support and development of teaching and by offering a comprehensive outreach programme to students.
-In the past twelve months we have afforded enrichment and challenge opportunities to hundreds of students within the region, from year 6 through to year 13; activities have included masterclasses, competitions, careers assemblies, problem solving workshops, GCSE enhancement courses, and Physics and Mathematics Student Communities.
-We have also supported teachers to enhance their own practice delivering support as part of the Institute of Physics and in our role as a Computer Science Hub.
-We support other providers by offering the school as a central venue for mathematics related activities such as teacher CPD, National Centre for Excellence in Teaching Mathematics (NCETM) meetings and student events with the Advanced Maths Support Programme (AMSP).
+In the past twelve months the school has afforded enrichment and challenge opportunities to hundreds of students within the region, from year 6 through to year 13; activities have included masterclasses, competitions, careers assemblies, problem solving workshops, GCSE enhancement courses, and Physics and Mathematics Student Communities.
+The school has also supported teachers to enhance their own practice delivering by running Physics non-specialist training and in its role as a Computer Science Hub.
+The school supports other providers by offering the school as a central venue for mathematics related activities such as teacher CPD, National Centre for Excellence in Teaching Mathematics (NCETM) meetings and student events with the Advanced Maths Support Programme (AMSP).